cardano-foundation/CIPs/CIP-1694/README.md

 is sufficient to change the protocol parameters.
 Secondly, during the bootstrap phase, a vote from the constitutional committee, together with a sufficient SPO vote, is sufficient to initiate a hard fork.
-Info actions will be available, but no other actions are possible during the bootstrap phase.
+Thirdly, info actions will be available.
+No other actions other than those mentioned in this paragraph are possible during the bootstrap phase.

 The bootstrap phase ends when the Constitutional Committee and SPOs ratify a subsequent hard fork, enabling the remaining governance